fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

     points = 1000
     freq_list = np.linspace(f_min, f_max, points)

-Then, call the :meth:`~openEMS.Port.CalcPort` function at each port object one by one to calculate its response.
-This is the reason that we've chosen to append each port object into a list called ``port``, instead of leaving them as individual variables::
+Then, call the :meth:`~openEMS.Port.CalcPort` function on each port object one by one to calculate its response.
+This is the reason that we've chosen to append each port object to a list called ``port``, instead of leaving them as individual variables::

     for p in port: